Skip to content

 • Crosswind

 • Set the heading to the target direction.
-Either by auto set with pointing at the target or by manual set.
+Either by auto set by pointing at the target or by manual set.

 • Point the Kestrel towards the wind direction.
 Read the crosswind value.